 If you are involved in fundraising, you should belong to the AFP.
 There are local chapters just about everywhere that meet monthly.
 Plus, the association holds a national meeting once a year.

 Advancing Philanthropy comes out five times a year and is free to the highest level members of AFP.
-The digital version goes automatically to Collegiate, Global, Young Professional and Small Organizational members.
-If you are not a member of AFP, you can still subscribe to the magazine for about $100 annually.
+The digital version goes automatically to Collegiate, Global, Young Professional, and Small Organizational members.
+If you are not a member of AFP, you can still subscribe to the magazine.

 Alliance is a London-based publication, but it is international in scope.
 It covers philanthropy and social investment.
 Subscribers can elect the printed version (yes, they do ship to the US) or the electronic version.

 There is an app for phones and tablets.
 The magazine is published quarterly.
 Subscribers can pay in various currency, including the US dollar.

 Alliance is free to certain people working in the nonprofit field in some countries.
 You can apply for this on the subscription page.

 Alliance covers the globe with an emphasis on economic issues as they pertain to social entrepreneurship, international development, and philanthropy.